 2. What Are The Most Likely Side Effects From Vaccines?

-Because most vaccines are given by injection and pierce the skin, redness around the site of injection and a sore arm are common.
-Some people may also get a low-grade fever, headache, or feel tired after certain vaccines but feel better in a few days.
+Because most vaccines are given by injection and pierce the skin, redness around the site of the injection and a sore arm are common.
+Some people may also get a short-lived, low-grade fever, headache, or feel tired for a day or two after certain vaccines.

 Occasionally, people may be allergic to a specific component in a vaccine (for example, eggs are used in the process of making some vaccines).
-If you are prone to allergies, tell your doctor or pharmacist and they will check for you.
-Serious reactions have been documented but the prevalence is so rare (less than 1 per million doses) that it is hard to tell whether they were caused by the vaccine or not.
+If you are prone to allergies, tell your doctor or pharmacist and they will check what ingredients make up the vaccine.
+Serious reactions have been documented to some vaccines, but the prevalence is so rare (less than 1 per million doses), that it is hard to tell whether they were caused by the vaccine or not.

 3. Why Do Breastfed Babies Need Shots?

 Many people assume that breastfeeding protects against disease, which is true, but only for the diseases that the mother is actually immune to.
 And this protection is short-lived, lasting only three to six months.
 Breastfeeding hardly ever protects against diseases like pertussis (whooping cough), which is common and can be deadly in newborns.
 Similarly, few measles antibodies pass from a mother to her breastfed child.
 Children can die from measles if it spreads to the brain.